Here at the Global Sustainability Institute, we collaborate with researchers, visiting fellows and PhD students.

 Whilst applicants are completely free to suggest possible areas of collaboration, they may be interested in reflecting on our recent co-ordination of the RCUK-funded Balance Network project and our co-ordination of the Horizon2020 SHAPE-ENERGY project.

-We welcome enquiries from potential PhD or ProfDoc researchers on topics, issues, themes, conceptual approaches and/or theoretical perspectives that complement the ongoing work in the Consumption & Change theme.
+We welcome enquiries from potential PhD or professional doctorate researchers on topics, issues, themes, conceptual approaches and/or theoretical perspectives that complement the ongoing work in the Consumption & Change theme.
 Illustrative examples of the sorts of research questions and fields that could complement the theme are below but we encourage applicants to bring their own ideas, passions and interests to their PhD proposals.
-You might also want to take a look at the 1-page overview of the Consumption & Change theme, available here.
+You might also want to take a look at the overview of our Consumption & Change theme.

 We're happy to jointly supervise projects with other GSI themes and with colleagues from other departments across ARU.
-Before applying formally, feel free to contact Rosie Robison and/or Chris Foulds with an informal enquiry (including a CV and a few paragraphs outlining your particular interest).
-You might also want to look at postgraduate opportunities across the GSI, and see entry requirements and fees.
+Before applying formally, feel free to contact Rosie Robison and/or Chris Foulds with an informal enquiry, including a CV and a few paragraphs outlining your particular interest.
+Email [email protected] or [email protected].

 Moving home, having a baby, starting a new job, or beginning university are significant moments in people's lives.
 Many researchers posit that at such moments, people are open to making other changes – including, perhaps, sustainable consumption.
 Is this actually the case?
 What do contrasting theoretical perspectives have to say about this?
 Whether or not we are more susceptible to making other changes, why and how do we make almost instantaneous changes to how we live our everyday lives (and thus how we consume) at certain moments in our lives?
 For instance, do we re-define what it is to be thermally comfortable in our homes after having a baby?